 Award funds will be forwarded to the recipient organization as stated in the award letter.
 For multi-year projects, only the current year will be funded.
 A separate application for continued funding must be submitted, with no guarantee of continued support.

 In 2020 VNPS established the Mary Pockman Memorial Research Grant Award in honor of her contributions as a founding member and past president of VNPS.

 Grant Reporting Requirements

-Grantees must submit a financial report within 30 days after completion of the project, or by 13 months after the award, whichever is earlier.
-Grantees must submit a research report suitable for publication within 6 months after completion of the project, or by 18 months after the award, whichever is earlier.
+Grantees must submit a financial report within 90 days after completion of the project, or by 15 months after the award, whichever is earlier.
+Time extensions will be considered but should be submitted before the twelve months period has passed.
+Grantees must submit a report suitable for publication within 6 months after completion of the project, or by 18 months after the award, whichever is earlier.
 All publications resulting from work funded by the grant must acknowledge the financial support of VNPS.
 Grantees must also make an oral or poster presentation to VNPS upon completion of the project, at the request of VNPS.
 VNPS will pay all expenses related to such presentation.

 Grant Award History